 Ensuring quality assurance is essential to the good name of the trial group.
-All reports of work arising from the CATHETER II trial, including conference abstracts, should be peer reviewed by the Project Management Group.
+All reports of work arising from the CATHETER II trial, including conference abstracts, outputs describing methodological aspects of the trial, and any outputs describing results from the trial, should be peer reviewed by the Project Management Group.
 The Project Management Group will be responsible for decisions about submission following internal peer review.
 Submission may be delayed or vetoed if there are serious concerns about the scientific quality of the report.
 If individual members of the group are dissatisfied by decisions, the matter may be referred to the TSC.

 It is hoped that the adoption and dissemination of this policy will prevent disputes that cannot be resolved by informal discussion.
-However, any member off the study team with a concern about authorship should discuss it with the relevant Chief Investigator, TSC, Line Manager or Programme Director as appropriate.
+However, any member of the study team with a concern about authorship should discuss it with the relevant Chief Investigator, TSC, Line Manager or Programme Director as appropriate.